 Step 1.
 Buy an suitable camera for your vehicle

 Step 2.
-Check whether the monitor and camera are paired.
+Check whether the monitor and camera are paired

+Remember to do pairing before installing the camera!
 Plug the cigarette lighter power cable adapter into the cigarette lighter in your cab, then connect it to the Paring Cable, at the end of the Paring Cable are two DC male connectors, which you can connect to the power cable of the camera and monitor.
 Please refer to the wiring diagram below.
 Press the push on button on the cigarette lighter power cable adapter to get them powered.

 wiring diagram for pairing cable